heyuday/llm-safety-jailbreak-eval-analysis/README.md

 #  Evaluating & Analyzing LLM Jailbreak Defenses
 *A practical exploration of AI safety, alignment, and defense techniques in modern instruction-tuned models*

+Summary: This project was a dive into AI safety focussing on Jailbreaks, looking at how instruction-tuned LLMs break, why they break, and what actually works to keep them aligned under pressure.
+Using Qwen2.5 as the base model, I recreated both manual and automated jailbreak attacks (including GCG and AutoDAN) to stress-test the model in realistic ways.
+From there, I built and evaluated a set of layered defenses: prompt-level techniques like self-reminders, model-level filters, guard-model architectures, and statistical detectors such as perplexity filters.

 ---

 ###  What this project is really about